ChangePool/cardano-improvement-proposals/incentives/response.md

 -

 - Whereas the report describes the current state of the Cardano ecosystem as the result of rational behaviour, the state of affairs seems more accurately consistent with a nihilistic viewpoint rejecting the existence of inherent meaning, intrinsic value or moral truth.
-The report provides hard-won evidence that a practice of evidence-based empiricism without a framework including human experience, subjective meaning and pragmatic action is not sustainable (Bradsahw, 1996).
+The report provides hard-won evidence that a practice of evidence-based empiricism without a framework including human experience, subjective meaning and pragmatic action is not sustainable (Bradshaw, 1996).

 ### II